Hallo, Hallo dear hearts,

 What implored me truly to read this after canon selection on a theory of Jane Austen’s life is my affection for the author herself.
 I love reading after canon works based on her collective works but I also like to entertain readings of stories which relate directly to the writer, herself.
-Previously, I have explored this through the Jane Austen Mysteries a series I look forward to re-visiting this year, as I hadn’t had the time to re-read the first novel nor continue with the rest of the stories which followed suit.
+Previously, I have explored this through the Jane Austen Mysteries a series I look forward to re-visiting, as I hadn’t had the time to re-read the first novel nor continue with the rest of the stories which followed suit.
 This was initially my goal whilst reading the first volume in this series – however, in the past few years, my readings of Austen Literature has taken a few interesting hiatuses.

 Whilst noting this is a novel of an evolving theory based on what ‘could have been’ in accord to Ms Austen’s life, I felt it warranted exploring because after all, how much do any of us know about the Classical authors we love to read?
 In this, I had a curious thought – what if this novel had a foundation of grounding based on one of the author’s own works?
-This is something which came into better clarity as I read the novel directly and one in which, I had wondered if other readers on the blog tour had noted themselves.
+This is something which came into better clarity as I read the novel directly and one in which, I had wondered if other readers on the blog tours had noted themselves.

 Directly though – I was dearly curious to continue reading this series due to these

 ruminative thoughts I had shared after finishing Volume Two: